tjd1234/cmpt120fall2024/lectures/lecture18/lecture18notes.md

 ## Lecture 18 Notes

 This lecture is a case study of **converting to and from binary numbers**.
-It's good practice with loops, and computational thinking.
+It's good practice with loops, functions, and computational thinking.

 ### Base-10 Numbers